ak-b/RegularExpressions/README.md

 String containing a combination of normal characters and special metacharacters that describes patterns to find text or positions within a text

 Applications:
->String manipulation
+:String manipulation
 e.g. replace and andspecific substrings
->String formatting
+:String formatting
 e.g. interpolating a string in a template
->Basic and advanced regular expressions e.g.  nding complex patterns in a string
+:Basic and advanced regular expressions e.g.  nding complex patterns in a string

 > Why do we need regular expressions ?